Planning & Zoning

 - 2016 public survey summary

-- All Species Kinship - Recommendations for municipal regulations of urban chickens
+- All Species Kinship - Urban chicken recommendations & regulations

 Prior to starting any project on your property, please call 269-966-3320 to determine the applicable regulations specific to your property and project, as well as the appropriate review process that may be necessary.

-Site Plans, Signs, Zoning Variances, Historic Districts, and Wireless Towers
+Site Plans, Zoning Variances, Zoning Ordinance and Wireless Towers:

 Glenn Perian, Senior Planner